HELPFUL INFORMATION & TIPS WHEN USING RESIN

 As a rule of thumb, always suspect some sort of surface contamination or the type of material underneath, as the primary cause of fisheyeing.
 Pinholes are similar, but caused by expanding air bubbles under the still soft epoxy.
 Clean your surface well to avoid the contaminates.
 A successful application is all in the preparation.
 There are a variety of different mediums to apply this product on, so it's recommended to do a test piece first before applying your new resin on to your masterpiece.

 Shelf Life/Storage: Store product in a dark but well ventilated area that is above 10C.
-If product happens to freeze, let it thaw completely, and return to room temperature.

 So if you tend to make smaller items, like jewellry, purchase the smaller kit sizes.

 If your resin arrives frozen, it will need to thaw naturally and acclimate to at least 75 derees F before using.
 This may take a few days.
 Cold or under-mixed epoxy can create sticky or wet areas on your surface.
 Cold temperatures will also trap more tiny air bubbles during the mixing which are much more difficult to remove even with torch/heat gun.
 Once resins are thawed naturally, if they still need a bit of warming, follow directions above for warming resin.
 Pay careful attention not to warm too much.
 This blog post about frozen resin has more details.